 Involves drilling a hole at an angle — usually 15 degrees — into one workpiece, and then joining it to a second workpiece with a self-tapping screw.
 The technique, in addition to doweling, has its roots in ancient Egypt.
 Egyptians clamped two workpieces together and bored a hole at an angle from the outside workpiece into the second workpiece.
 They then inserted a dowel with glue, and cut it off flush with the outermost surface.

 All of our windows (unless specified) are handmade in our shop.
-Framed with a marine grade wood and backed with black PVC coated .5in X .5in hardware cloth will be sure to keep your flock safe from harm.
-We also include our custom Polycarbonate Window Sliders with each window!
-This allows you to close off the window easily for impeding weather, yet still have light and ventilation in the hen house.
-You can close the sliders completely or partially pending the situation.
+Framed with a marine grade wood and backed with black PVC coated .5 inch X .5 inch hardware cloth will be sure to keep your flock safe from harm.
+We also include our custom Polycarbonate Windows or Inserts with each window!
+This allows you to close off the window easily for impeding weather, yet still have light and ventilation in the henhouse.